 Are you looking for a place for your office or a storefront to house your business?
 But you’re unsure about hiring a tenant rep to handle your commercial lease?
 Well, we are here to resolve your confusion!

 Our article will guide you in finding the best tenant broker for your company.
-The objective is to assist you in hiring the right person, understand his work responsibilities, the cost and benefits of utilizing a commercial tenant rep.
+The objective is to assist you in hiring the right person, understand his work responsibilities, the cost, and the benefits of utilizing a commercial tenant rep.

 Before you start hunting for a tenant rep, it’s imperative to understand whether you need them for your company.
 You will hire a commercial tenant rep only if: